Psychedelics and Monotheistic Traditions: Sacramental Practice and Legal Recognition

 Ismail Ali

 Ismail Lourido Ali, JD (he/him or they/them) has been personally utilizing psychedelics and other substances in celebratory and spiritual contexts for more half his life, and has been actively participating in the drug policy reform movement for over a decade.
 As the Director of Policy & Advocacy at the Multidisciplinary Association of Psychedelic Studies (MAPS), Ismail supports the design, building, and implementation of psychedelic policy reform across the country and world.
-Ismail co-founded the Psychedelic Bar Association, and currently co-chairs its Board of Directors.
+Ismail is licensed to practice law in the state of California, co-founded the Psychedelic Bar Association, and currently co-chairs its Board of Directors.
 Ismail advises, is formally affiliated with, or has served in leadership roles for numerous organizations in the drug policy ecosystem, including Students for Sensible Drug Policy, Chacruna Institute, the Ayahuasca Defense Fund, and Alchemy Community Therapy Center, and recently co-founded the Central California Psychedelic Summit in his hometown of Fresno.

 Laura Appleman

 Laura I Appleman is the Van Winkle Melton Professor of Law and University Research Integrity Officer at Willamette University Law School.
 She teaches criminal procedure, family law, sentencing law & policy, and race & the law.
 Appleman is a national expert on criminal juries, carceral profits, and eugenics in the criminal system.
+Her scholarship has been widely published in books and law reviews, and she has written for the New York Times, Al-Jazeera America, Slate, and Freakonomics.
 A 1998 graduate of the Yale Law School, Appleman clerked for Ninth Circuit Judge A. Wallace Tashima in Pasadena, CA. From 2000-05, she was a Manhattan criminal public appellate defender, arguing over 50 appeals in the NY appellate courts.
 Appleman serves on the Public Defenders of Marion County executive board and the Yale Law Alumni Steering Committee, and was elected to the American Law Institute in 2024.

 Hena Malik Başak